6 Things to Keep in Mind For Commercial Printing Jobs

 Whether it's a brochure, direct mail piece, book, or catalog, at some point you will need to seek out commercial printing services to meet your company's marketing needs.
 Being prepared and knowing some printing requirements will help save you time and money.
 Listed below are 6 things to keep in mind when preparing commercial printing jobs.

-Each different type of product requires different finishing and bindery functions.
+Different types of commercial printing products require different finishing and bindery functions.
 Because of this, the layout of files will be different depending on your final product.

 - Brochures - When printing a brochure you will need to layout the piece so the panels back up appropriately and the final piece will end up head to head to facilitate proper reading.